kanidm/webauthn-rs/README.md

 ## About WebAuthn

-WebAuthn is a modern approach to hardware-based user authentication, consisting of a user with an authenticator device (such as a security key, SE or TPM), a browser or client that interacts with the device, and a Relying Party (web application) that is able to generate challenges and verify the authenticator's response.
+WebAuthn is a modern approach to hardware-based user authentication, consisting of a user with an authenticator device, a browser or client that interacts with the device, and a Relying Party (web application) that is able to generate challenges and verify the authenticator's response.

-Users can enroll their own authenticators and login through a WebAuthn-capable web browser or app.
+Users can register credentials and authenticate through a WebAuthn-capable web browser or app, using security hardware their device likely already has (like a TPM or SE) or an external hardware security key that can be used on many devices.

-Authenticators can provide self-contained, multi-factor authentication (user verification), using a PIN that is only transmitted to the authenticator and/or biometrics that never leave the authenticator device.
-The security certification of an authenticator can be cryptographically attested to the Relying Party, to ensure that key material is hardware-bound, and cannot be copied.
+Authenticators can provide self-contained, multi-factor authentication (user verification), using a PIN that is only transmitted to the authenticator and/or biometrics that never leave the authenticator device, and hardware-bound keys that cannot be copied.
+An authenticator can cryptographically attest its security certification to the Relying Party, which can be verified with the FIDO MDS or an RP-operated allow/deny list.

+Browsers ensure that a Relying Party can only request credentials belonging to them through strict `Origin` checks and requiring HTTPS, making them more difficult to phish than a password or one-time code.

-Together, these provides a level of security allowing it to *completely replace passwords*, often using functionality that users' devices already have (like TPMs and SEs).
+With all these features together, WebAuthn can provide a level of security which can *completely replace* passwords and one-time codes (TOTP and SMS) by being "something you know" and "something you have", using security hardware that many users' devices already have (like TPMs and SEs).

-This library also supports synchronised "passkey managers" (like iCloud Keychain and Google Password Manager) that *do not* use hardware-bound keys, but credentials can be copied, and some don't even implement user verification correctly, so they should only ever be used with a second factor.
+WebAuthn (and `webauthn-rs`) also works with software tokens and centrally-synchronised "passkey managers" (like iCloud Keychain and Google Password Manager).
+Credentials stored in these passkey managers can be copied, and some don't even implement user verification correctly, so they should only ever be used with a secure second factor.

 ## Code of Conduct